 - Molecular biology technologist: You’ll test fluid samples using complex proteins and nucleic acids.

-Your typical day-to-day may vary depending on where you work and what specialized field you’re in.
-You will:
+A typical day-to-day may vary depending on where where the technologist is employed and what field they specialize in.
+Common daily duties often include:

 - Analyze fluids such as blood, urine, and tissue.